nalsi/Info813/Report_2.md

 The following questions will be answered in the report:

-1. If the three-factor model of attitude is adequate to explain the pattern of correlation observed in the data?
+1. Is the three-factor model of attitude adequate to explain the pattern of correlation observed in the data?
-2. If the first model combined with the method factors is a better model than the original model?
+2. Is the first model combined with the method factors a better model than the original model?
-3. How should the discriminant of the three factors in section 2 be evaluated?
+3. How should the discriminant validity of the three method factors in section 2 be evaluated?

 Data description
 ----------------